coderolls/coderolls-blog/_posts/collections/linkedlist/2022-02-09-get-an-index-of-element-of-linkedlist.md

 LinkedList:
 [PepsiCo, DrPepper, GoldSpot, GoldSpot, CocaCola, Moxie, GoldSpot, Moxie]

+Last index of the DrPepper in linkedList is: 1

-Index of the GoldSpot in linkedList is: 6
+Last index of the GoldSpot in linkedList is: 6

-Index of the Moxie in linkedList is: 7
+Last index of the Moxie in linkedList is: 7
 ```